ess-dmsc-dram/documents/design/plankton/CommunicationLayerDesign.md

 #### Device and Low-Level Design and Testing

 For example, The Linkum T95 returns a hexadecimal temperature status when probed via a TCP 'T'.
 That's what the data sheet says.
 That's unambiguous. **Any design must support this ability and we should test at this level**.
 We should treat testing at this level as *system-testing* or *integration-testing* of the device.
-For the remainder of this section I'll call this the `Specified-Device`.
-I keep this separate from the `Hardware-Device` because my `Specified-Device` might not include the TCP communication layer.
-For example in the current LinkumT95 setup, there is a `getStatus()` method, and bindings provide the mapping from that to the `T` status command.
+For the remainder of this section I'll call this the `Adapter-Interface`.

 However, the specification does not specify that there is a state-machine.
 We use a state-machine to provide a good model of the device behaviour.
 For the remainder of this section I'll call this my `State-Machine-Device` which would encompass the `Context` the `OrderedDict` state-machine specification along with transition functions.